perama-v/perama-v.github.io/docs/cairo/game/aggregated_architecture.md

 They vote, the votes are tallied and all the players move to winning room B.
-In that room they are faced with some activity (literally anything, a combat, a strategy game, a social challenge, a puzzle, a vending machine that admisters a beverage token to all players with health below 50%).
+In that room they are faced with some activity (literally anything, a combat, a strategy game, a social challenge, a puzzle, a vending machine that administers a beverage token to all players with health below 50%).

 All players who voted on the winning room are given some privilege